Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 In any event, the curly hair may have given some of these animals an edge while it may have done the exact opposite for others.
 Still, they remain enormously popular, and it doesn't look like that is ever going to stop!
 So come with me on a journey through history and meet some of the fascinating characters that make up this story.

-Curly coats are pretty much what make a sheep a sheep, but did you know their curly coats are what makes their wool so much better to use than just an animal with a lot of straight fur?
+Curly coats are pretty much what makes a sheep a sheep, but did you know their curly coats are what makes their wool so much better to use than just an animal with a lot of straight fur?
 Indeed, the tighter the curls on a fiber animal's hair the easier it is to spin into yarn or thread (and the stronger that yarn or thread will be.)
 That is why sheep were the perfect animal for this when we started domesticating them somewhere between 9,000 and 11,000 years ago.
 Their fiber is called wool, short and simple.

 Though we may have started with sheep other fiber animals followed.
 Ancient Turkey is largely credited for the development of the Angora goat, an ancient breed that predates the Bible in historical references.
-They have long curly coats which are shorn just like a sheep to create a type of fiber called mohair.
+They have long curly coats which are shorn just like a sheep's to create a type of fiber called mohair.

 Alpacas also have naturally curly hair, though it is very dense and you might not realize it until you're petting one.
 The waves can be seen when the hair is inspected in individual strands and is called crimp.
 The higher crimp the wool has the better quality it is.
-They are a South American animal and as such the records of their domestication has been sparse but we do know that they were being kept in captivity for meat and possibly wool for at least 6,000 years.
+They are a South American animal and as such the records of their domestication have been sparse but we do know that they were being kept in captivity for meat and possibly wool for at least 6,000 years.
 The fiber from an alpaca is called Alpaca Wool and is softer than sheep wool but still very warm.

 Alpaca Shearing and Wool Processing